-- Employer contributions to the AgriBank District Retirement Savings Plan which is available to all employees, including senior officers and highly compensated individuals. - Employer contributions to the Districtwide Nonqualified Deferred Compensation Plan which is available to the CEO and other employees meeting certain eligibility criteria described in Note 7 of the accompanying Financial Statements. - Changes in the value of pension benefits, which is defined as the change in the vested portion of the present value of the accumulated benefit obligation from December 31 of the prior year to December 31 of the most recent year for the Districtwide Retirement Plan and Pension Restoration Plan, as applicable, as disclosed in Note 7 of the accompanying Financial Statements.
+- Employer contributions to the AgriBank District Retirement Savings Plan, which is available to all employees, including senior officers. - Employer contributions to the Districtwide Nonqualified Deferred Compensation Plan which is available to the CEO and other employees meeting certain eligibility criteria described in Note 7 of the accompanying Financial Statements. - Changes in the value of pension benefits, which is defined as the change in the vested portion of the present value of the accumulated benefit obligation from December 31 of the prior year to December 31 of the most recent year for the Districtwide Retirement Plan and Pension Restoration Plan, as applicable, as disclosed in Note 7 of the accompanying Financial Statements.
 This change in value does not represent cash payments made by AgriBank during the year, but rather is an estimate of the change in AgriBank's future obligations under the pension plans.
-Refer to the Pension Benefits Attributable to Senior Officers for further information regarding pension distributions.
+Refer to the Pension Benefits Attributable to Senior Officers for further information regarding pension distributions. - Service awards available to all employees meeting pre-established years of service anniversaries. - Non-recurring performance payments for eligible employees, regardless of position, excluding the CEO.

-- Service awards available to all employees meeting pre-established years of service anniversaries. - Non-recurring performance payments for eligible employees, regardless of position, excluding the CEO. - Separation payout, including vacation, in 2022 includes payments to AgriBank's former Chief Risk Officer.
+- Separation payout, including vacation, in 2022 includes payments to AgriBank's former Chief Risk Officer.
 This separation did not require further payments beyond 2022. - Tax reimbursements, available to all employees.

-"Other" fluctuates from year to year based primarily on changes to pension actuarial assumptions and changes in composition of the aggregate senior officers and highly compensated individuals.
+"Other" fluctuates from year to year based primarily on changes to pension actuarial assumptions and changes in composition of the aggregate senior officers.

-Retirement Plans: The AgriBank District has various post-employment benefit plans which are generally available to all AgriBank employees, including the CEO, senior officers and highly compensated individuals, based on continuous dates of service with the Bank or, in certain situations, with other participating District employers.
+Retirement Plans: The AgriBank District has various post-employment benefit plans which are generally available to all AgriBank employees, including the CEO and senior officers, based on continuous dates of service with the Bank or, in certain situations, with other participating District employers.
 These plans are not otherwise differentiated by position, unless specifically stated.
 Information regarding the post-employment benefit plans is incorporated herein by reference from Notes 2 and 7 of the accompanying Financial Statements included in this Annual Report.

 Senior officers and certain other individuals over a specified salary amount have an option to defer payments of their salary as well as payments under both the short-term and long-term incentive programs in accordance with applicable laws and regulations.
 Deferred compensation is based on the year it is earned.
-Jeffrey R. Swanhorst, CEO, deferred \$159 thousand, \$154 thousand, and \$149 thousand in 2023, 2022 and 2021, respectively.
-Total amounts deferred by senior officers (excluding the CEO) were \$171 thousand, \$123 thousand, and \$19 thousand for amounts earned in 2023, 2022, and 2021, respectively.
+Jeffrey R. Swanhorst, CEO, deferred \$127 thousand, \$159 thousand, and \$154 thousand in 2024, 2023 and 2022, respectively.
+Total amounts deferred by senior officers (excluding the CEO) were \$184 thousand, \$171 thousand, and \$123 thousand for amounts earned in 2024, 2023, and 2022, respectively.

-Compensation Paid to Senior Officers and Highly Compensated Individuals
+Compensation Paid to Senior Officers

-(in thousands) Short-term Long-term Incentive Incentive Name of Individual Year Salary Compensation Compensation (1) Perquisites Other (2) Total CEO: Jeffrey R. Swanhorst 2023 \$792 \$547 \$566 \$12 \$170 \$2,087 Jeffrey R. Swanhorst 2022 738 495 608 12 163 2,016 Jeffrey R. Swanhorst 2021 714 511 607 12 139 1,983 Aggregate Number of Sen or Officers and H ighly Compen sated Individuals (excluding CEO): 4 2023 \$1,533 \$572 \$482 \$71 \$785 \$3,443 5 (3) 2022 1,280 452 674 143 253 2,802 4 (4) 2021 1,695 510 424 23 649 3,301
+(in thousands) Short-term Incentive Long-term Incentive Name of Individual Year Salary Compensation Compensation (1) Perquisites Other (2) Total CEO: Jeffrey R. Swanhorst 2024 \$842 \$293 \$467 \$12 \$182 \$1,796 Jeffrey R. Swanhorst 2023 792 547 566 12 170 2,087 Jeffrey R. Swanhorst 2022 738 495 608 12 163 2,016 Aggregate Number of Senio Aggregate Number of Senior Officers (excluding CEO): 6 (3) 2024 \$1,879 \$453 \$789 \$364 \$546 \$4,031 4 2023 1,533 572 482 71 785 3,443 5 (4) 2022 1,280 452 674 143 253 2,802